Woman with hand pressed to rainy window, reflecting the shutting-down feeling of overwhelm

 Working memory — the brain's system for holding and manipulating information in the moment — operates under strict capacity constraints.
 George Miller's foundational research established that the prefrontal cortex can hold only a small number of information chunks at once.
 When that capacity is exceeded, the system does not just slow down — it begins to fail at basic prioritisation and sequencing tasks.

-The Zeigarnik effect compounds this: incomplete tasks stay cognitively active, occupying working memory even when you are not actively thinking about them.
-Each unresolved commitment — the email you have not sent, the decision you have deferred, the conversation you are avoiding — maintains a low-level background loop that draws on the same finite cognitive resources as your actual work.
-The experience of overwhelm is, in part, the subjective experience of that working memory budget being spent before you have started the day's real demands.
+Think about your phone battery.
+Every app you leave running in the background — even ones you are not looking at — quietly drains power.
+Close them, and the battery lasts longer.
+Your working memory works the same way.
+The Zeigarnik effect describes how incomplete tasks stay cognitively active in the background, occupying working memory even when you are not actively thinking about them.
+Each unresolved commitment — the email you have not sent, the decision you have deferred, the conversation you are avoiding — is an app you never closed.
+It keeps running, keeps drawing on the same finite battery your actual work needs.
+The experience of overwhelm is, in part, the subjective experience of that battery being spent before you have started the day's real demands.

 Why Structured Planning Reduces Overwhelm

 Working memory has limited capacity.
 Tasks and commitments that exist only as unstructured mental noise occupy cognitive space continuously — the brain keeps returning to them because they remain unresolved.
-This is the Zeigarnik effect: open loops stay active until closed.
+This is the Zeigarnik effect again: open loops stay active until closed.

-Externalising demands onto a structured planning tool closes those loops.
+Externalising demands onto a structured planning tool closes those loops, the same way force-quitting an app actually stops it draining your battery, rather than just minimising it.
 It signals to the brain that information has been captured and ranked — releasing working memory from holding it.
 Cognitive load drops.
 The stress response begins to regulate.

 This is what the OCCO London planning tools are built to do.
 The Priority Pad, Could Do Pad, and Morning Mindset Journal each offload cognitive demands from working memory onto the page — not to add complexity, but to reduce the mental noise that sustains overwhelm.
 Structure is not discipline for its own sake.
 It is a practical intervention in a neurological problem.